-Optimizing cash flow and improving profit margins also involve maximizing one of your most important resources – time.
+Optimizing cash flow and improving profit margins also involve maximizing one of your most important resources - time.
 And you know that creating a bid from scratch for each new project is a time sucker.
-By saving time on your estimates using construction estimating software, you gain more time to actually build and create a project backlog.
+By saving time on your estimates using construction estimating service, you gain more time to actually build and create a project backlog.

 Keeping material inventory low also helps you stay within your budget.
 As you well know, building materials costs can fluctuate, so the return on any inventory investment is anyone’s guess.

 Sticking to an easy, fast, repeatable construction estimating process, as well as closely monitoring a project’s progress, can help you become financially efficient.